Slingshot VoIP Reviews and Plans

 Slingshot VoIP is a telecommunications provider and cloud-based web service enterprise-grade communications platform.
 The company is a subsidiary of dgNetrix Communications.
 The Head Office is in Toronto, Ontario.

-The company was launched in 2012 with their stated mission being “to empower individuals and organizations to communicate easier clearer, smarter, faster from anywhere and everywhere to anyone and everyone”.
+The company was launched in 2012 with its stated mission being “to empower individuals and organizations to communicate easier clearer, smarter, faster from anywhere and everywhere to anyone and everyone”.

 In this review of Slingshot VoIP, we will examine their business VoIP services and see how they stack up with other top providers.

-Slingshot states that their service is designed for startups or small to medium-sized company of 50 employees or less who are looking for an enterprise-grade VoIP phone solution on a small business budget.
+Slingshot states that their service is designed for startups or small to medium-sized companies of 50 employees or less who are looking for an enterprise-grade VoIP phone solution on a small business budget.

 Slingshot offers three main business VoIP plans: the Starter, the Professional and the Premium plans.

-- The starter plan is priced at $9 per month and comes with 100 minutes, 5 extensions and 2 toll/local numbers.
+- The essential plan is priced at $19.95 per month and comes with 100 toll-free minutes, 1 number and 2 auto-attendants.

-- The professional plan is priced at $29 per month and comes with 1000 minutes, 10 extensions and 3 toll/local numbers.
+- The standard plan is priced at $29.95 per month and comes with 2,500 toll-free minutes, 10 auto-attendants and 5 toll/local numbers.

-- The premium plan is priced at $49 per month.
-This plan comes with 2500 minutes, 50 extensions and 5 toll/local numbers.
+- The ultimate plan is priced at $44.95 per month.
+This plan comes with 10,000 minutes, unlimited auto-attendants and 20 toll/local numbers.

 Whichever plan your company chooses, it will require exact minutes monitoring as any additional minutes will cost 5.9 cents per minute, which is substantial.